stafihub/stafihub/docs/guaid/validator-faq.md

 - `in validator set`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `jailed`: Validator misbehaved and is in jail, i.e. outisde of the validator set.
 If the jailing is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the validator set.
 If the jailing is due to double signing, the validator cannot unjail.
 - `unbonded`: Validator is not in the active set, and therefore not signing blocs.
 Validator cannot be slashed, and does not earn any reward.
-It is still possible to delegate Fiss to this validator.
+It is still possible to delegate FIS to this validator.
 Un-delegating from an `unbonded` validator is immediate.

 ### What is 'self-delegation'?
 How can I increase my 'self-delegation'?

 Self-delegation is delegation from a validator to themselves.
 This amount can be increases by sending a `delegate` transaction from your validator's `application` application key.

-### Is there a minimum amount of Fiss that must be delegated to be an active (=bonded) validator?
+### Is there a minimum amount of FIS that must be delegated to be an active (=bonded) validator?

-The minimum is `1 Fis`.
+The minimum is `1 FIS`.

 ### How will delegators choose their validators?

 Delegators are free to choose validators according to their own subjective criteria.
 This said, criteria anticipated to be important include:

-- **Amount of self-delegated Fiss:** Number of Fiss a validator self-delegated to themselves.
-A validator with a higher amount of self-delegated Fiss has more skin in the game, making them more liable for their actions.
+- **Amount of self-delegated FIS:** Number of FIS a validator self-delegated to themselves.
+A validator with a higher amount of self-delegated FIS has more skin in the game, making them more liable for their actions.
-- **Amount of delegated Fiss:** Total number of Fiss delegated to a validator.
+- **Amount of delegated FIS:** Total number of FIS delegated to a validator.
 A high voting power shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
 Bigger validators also decrease the decentralisation of the network.
 - **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators.
 - **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.